Brunel University of London: Campus

 In the late 1990s Brunel devised a 10-year, £250 million masterplan for the campus.
-This involved selling off campus sites at Runnymede, Osterley and Twickenham and using the revenue from the sales to renovate and update the buildings and facilities on the Uxbridge campus.
+This involved selling off campus sites at Runnymede, Osterley and Twickenham and using the proceeds of the sales to renovate and update the buildings and facilities on the Uxbridge campus.
 Works carried out included a library extension, a state-of-the-art sports complex, renovated students' union facilities, a new Health Sciences teaching centre, and the construction of more halls of residence.

-The original Brunel campus was designed by Richard Sheppard, Robson and Partners, with many buildings retaining the 1960s 'Brutalist' architectural style.
-It has appeared in several films, most famously in Stanley Kubrick's A Clockwork Orange, large parts of which were filmed on campus, particularly in the John Crank Building (demolished July 2019) and the Grade II listed Lecture Centre.
-It has also featured in several UK television series including Spooks, Silent Witness, The Sweeney and Inspector Morse.
+The original Uxbridge campus was designed by Sheppard, Robson and Partners, with many buildings retaining the 1960s brutalist architectural style to this day.
+It has appeared in several films, most famously in Stanley Kubrick's A Clockwork Orange, large parts of which were filmed on campus, particularly in the Grade II listed lecture centre and the John Crank Building (demolished July 2019).
+The campus has also featured in several UK television series including Spooks, Silent Witness, The Sweeney and Inspector Morse.